jsoysouvanh/Refureku/README.md

 ## Getting started
 ### Requirements:
 - CMake 3.15.0+
-- A compatible compiler: MSVC 2017 / GCC8.0.0 / Clang 7.0.0 or newer.
+- A compatible compiler: MSVC 2017 / GCC8.0.0 / Clang 7.0.0 or later.

 ### Steps
 1. Pull the repository
-2. Update the RefurekuGenerator (Refureku/Generator/Source/main.cpp) according to your needs.
-You must at least:
-	- Add your project include directories (it includes Refureku include directory) as specified [here](#usage)
-	- Update the "mainIncludeDirectory" variable so that it is the path to your main Include directory
-3. Compile the library and the generator following these steps:
+2. Compile the library and the generator following these steps:
 	- At the root of the Refureku project, open a terminal
-		-  mkdir Build
-		- cd Build
-		- cmake -G \<Generator\> -A x64 .\.
+		- cmake -B Build/Release -DCMAKE_BUILD_TYPE=Release -G "\<Generator\>" -A x64
 			> Most common generators include:
-			> - Visual Studio 2017	-> cmake -G "Visual Studio 15 2017" -A x64 .\.
+			> - Visual Studio 2017
-			> - Makefile -> cmake -G "Unix Makefiles" -A x64 .\.
+			> - Makefile
 			> - Ninja
 			> - Type cmake -G for more information
-		- cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 4
+		- cmake --build Build/Release --config Release --target RefurekuGenerator Refureku
-	- If you're compiling your project in debug mode, you will also need the debug version of Refureku:
+	- If you're compiling your project in debug mode, you will also probably need the debug version of Refureku:
+		- cmake -B Build/Debug -DCMAKE_BUILD_TYPE=Debug -G "\<Generator\>" -A x64
-		- cmake --build . --target Refureku --config Debug --parallel 4
+		- cmake --build Build/Debug --config Debug --target Refureku
-	- You will find the generator binaries in Build/Bin/x64/Release/ and the library in Build/Lib/x64/[Debug|Release]/
+	- You will find the generator binaries in Build/Release/Bin/ and the library in Build/[Debug|Release]/Lib/
+		> **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.
+Make sure to move the .dll and config files next to the generator executable.
+4. Update the TOML settings file situated in Build/Release/Bin/, next to the RefurekuGenerator executable as [described here](#from-a-toml-file).
+You must at least specify:
+	- [FileGeneratorSettings] outputDirectory = "Path/To/An/Output/Directory"
+	- [FileGeneratorSettings] toParseDirectories = [ "Path/To/Dir/To/Parse1", ... ]
+	- [FileParserSettings] projectIncludeDirectories = [ "Path/To/Refureku/Library/Include", "Path/To/Your/Project/Include/Dir1", ... ]
+	- **If the specified outputDirectory is in a parsed directory**, you should ignore it too
+	[FileGeneratorSettings] ignoredDirectories = [ "Path/To/An/Output/Directory" ]

-4. Link against Refureku.lib, and don't forget to add the Refureku headers directory to your project include directories (Refureku/Library/Include).
-Make sure to link against the Debug version of the library if you compile your project in Debug to prevent [this issue](#issue-1).
+5. Add the Refureku headers directory to your project include directories (Refureku/Library/Include) and link against Refureku.lib.
+Make sure to use the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).
 	-  With CMake, it would look like this:
 	```cmake
 	# Add Refureku Include directory